kevthunder/intuitive-coding/readme.md

-# Intuitive Programming
+# Intuitive Coding

-## What is Intuitive Programming ?
+## What is Intuitive Coding ?

-Intuitive Programming is a set of rules I have written to improve productivity and code readability while programming.
+Intuitive Coding is a set of rules I have written to improve productivity and code readability while programming.

 It was originally written for myself but could possibly help many people to write better code.